 You have to be properly motivated to do so.
 In most cases, fault-based divorces cost more because they last longer.
-Attorneys fees will pile up.
+Attorney fees will pile up.
 Nonetheless, if you are sincerely and justifiably angry with your spouse, it will give you court validation to pursue fault.
 It will also help you when it comes time to distribute property.

 One of the best reasons to pursue fault is because you believe that your former spouse is a danger to the children.
 In that case, fault-based grounds can be just the leverage you need to remove them from the equation.